The East Corridor (or First Corridor)

 Sculpture

-From 1589 onwards, the East Corridor housed some of the finest classical sculptures owned by the Medici family, which had previously been kept at the Palazzo Pitti or in other dynastic residences.
-The collection, which was expanded during the 17th century, eventually came to occupy the second and third galleries as well, numbering almost one hundred statues and over one hundred and forty busts.
+From 1589 onwards, the East Corridor came to house some of the finest classical sculptures owned by the Medici family and previously kept in Pitti Palace or in other dynastic residences.
+Over the course of the 17th century, the collection continued to expand significantly, and it eventually spread into the second and third corridors, reaching nearly one hundred statues alongside more than one hundred and forty busts.

-For centuries, this collection of ancient art was the main attraction for Italian and foreign visitors to the Uffizi, a museum known throughout Europe as the ‘Gallery of Statues’ par excellence.
-The display criteria still in use today do not differ substantially from those of the 16th and 17th centuries and consist of a constant alternation between a full-length figure and two busts.
-The statues, almost all of which were purchased by the Medici on the antiquities market in Rome between the 16th and early 18th centuries, are for the most part Imperial-era reworkings of Greek prototypes from the Classical and Hellenistic periods.
+For centuries, this collection of ancient art represented the main attraction for both Italian and foreign visitors of the Uffizi, which throughout Europe was renowned as the “Gallery of Statues” par excellence.
+The display arrangement still visible today differs little from the one adopted in the 16th and 17th centuries and is based on a rhythmic alternation between full-length statues and pairs of busts.
+Most of the statues, acquired by the Medici on the Roman antiquities market between the 16th and early 18th centuries, are Imperial Roman reinterpretations or copies of celebrated Greek prototypes dating from the Classical and Hellenistic periods.
+It should not be forgotten, however, that the sculptures as they appear today are always the result of restorations and additions, sometimes quite extensive, carried out by Renaissance and Baroque sculptors specializing in the restoration of ancient marbles.

 The ceiling frescoes